-If our school is unable to work in partnership with parents to overcome any barriers preventing regular attendance, we may refer a case of poor school attendance to the Local Authority for legal sanctions.
+If our school is unable to work in partnership with parents (if support is not appropriate, not successful or not engaged with) to overcome any barriers or preventing regular attendance, we may refer a case of poor school attendance to the Local Authority for legal sanctions.
 We will show all the steps we have taken to support parents and pupils and that we have warned the parent/s that they are at risk of receiving a Penalty Notice or other legal sanction.
 This will be evidenced via the sending of a warning letter and school records will be shared with the Local Authority.